-In this case, we can use the same method as in Section IV.C to get the lower and upper bounds, shown in (\ref{lower2}) and (\ref{upper2}) respectively.
+In this case, we can use the same method as in Section \ref{seccase2} to get the lower and upper bounds, shown in (\ref{lower2}) and (\ref{upper2}) respectively.
 But we need to consider two situations $R_s < d_0 \leq R_c/2$ and $R_c/2 < d_0 \leq R_c/\sqrt{3}$.
 In the first situation, $d_0 \leq R_c/2$ means that the ball $B(O, d_0)$ is included in the ball $B(\tau_0, R_c)$.
-The illustrations for the areas $A^+, S^+, S^-, S^{\prime+}$ and $S^{\prime-}$ are shown in Figure \ref{case3area}(a) and \ref{case3area}(b) respectively.
+The illustrations for the regions $A^+, S^+, S^-, S^{\prime+}$ and $S^{\prime-}$ are shown in Fig. \ref{case3area}.
 In addition, the lower limit of integration for $\theta_1$ is 0 and the upper limit is $\pi$.
-The second situation is the same as that in Section IV.C.
+The second situation is the same as that in Section \ref{seccase2}.